jeffbi/exelib/README.md

 ## State of the Library
 The library is currently able to load information from old MZ and from NE-style executables.
-It is also able to load the fist header data from PE Portable Executable files.
+It is also able to load quite a bit of the data in a PE file, including any CLI (.NET) metadata.
 More work on PE executables is underway now and should be available in the near future.

 ## The Samples
 There are two sample programs provided, `exedump` and `fntextract`.